Automatic Voter Registration Delayed in West Virginia

-AVR has been on the state’s radar since 2016, when legislation was passed back in 2016.
-The deadline for the program implementation was initially extended to 2019, but has since been extended again until 2021.
+AVR has been on the state’s radar since 2016 when legislation was passed.
+The deadline for the program implementation was initially extended to 2019 but has since been extended again until 2021.

 According to the West Virginia Secretary of State’s Office, aging infrastructure is one reason for the delay.